Bonnie Bassler

 She is an elected member of the National Academy of Sciences (as of 2006), a Foreign Member of the Royal Society (as of 2012), a former president of the American Society for Microbiology (2011) and served on the National Science Board with a term expiring May 10, 2016.
-She was an editor of the Annual Review of Genetics from 2012–2017.
+She was an editor of the Annual Review of Genetics from 2012 to 2017.

 Early life and education

 Bassler was born in Chicago and raised in Danville, California.
 She began her career in science at 13 "as a veterinarian's assistant at the Miami Zoo and later at a local dog and cat clinic."